People have often asked me what are some travel items I can’t live without, so here are the things that I always pack, no matter what.

-Most PacSafe products came with straps that can me attached to a stationery item so it cannot be spirited away.
+Most PacSafe products came with straps that can be attached to a stationary item so it cannot be spirited away.
 For example, a bag can be attached to a chair you are sitting in at a restaurant.
 If someone tries to grab it and run they will be very surprised when they try it.

 This is one of the most versatile pieces of luggage I’ve ever used and is one of my top recommendations for travel essentials.
 You can use it in 8 different ways: a rolling-wheeled carry-on, backpack, duffel bag, backpack, and more.
 And with bag fees on the rise, it’s a great way to save money by using less luggage.
 This is a well-thought-out piece of luggage for people that only want a carry-on.

 Carry all of your valuable items such as your identification, keys, money, phone, etc. in this lightweight belt (or fanny pack).
 It’s fully adjustable and waterproof.
 I like this product because:

 - I use a money belt when I travel and this one is so slim and well designed that you can barely feel that you are wearing it.
 Also, no one else knows you’re wearing it which is the whole point of a money belt.

 - It is waterproof so when you are out running or exploring on a hot day, perspiration won’t penetrate the inside resulting in soggy currency bills or a moisture-damaged cell phone.
 Everything inside remains completely dry.

 The zippers are one of those plastic ones that kind of zip closed; no catching on the material like the metal ones!
 Yay!

 Another purposeful and simple design that works.
 Perfect for when you’re out and about exploring your new destination.